Updated on July 30th, 2020

 For locals who need medication for any ailment, the first port of call is to visit a witch for a powder or potion to help.
 If you’re feeling adventurous you might want to do the same (some have been analysed & proven to have similar properties to our more traditional treatments, but I’m not recommending anything!).
 If you’re not keen on this option, the next port of call is a pharmacy.
 They may not speak English but you can buy a lot of medicines over the counter that you would not be able to at home (antibiotics being the most common).
 Last resort for a local would be to visit a hospital (the only place you will find a Doctor).

-Be warned that any hotel that offers this in an itemised way will be expensive.
-I was stung when I first arrived in La Paz.
+Any hotel that offers to take your laundry will be expensive.
+Instead, take your washing to a laundry service.
 Most laundry places will charge per kg & deliver to your hotel the next day (if you leave it early enough, later that same day).
 I paid 100BOB to get it done by the hotel, my fellow travellers waited & got theirs for 10BOB with delivery.
 I only made that mistake once!

 La Paz has a traditionally dressed lady ‘Cholita’ on every corner – looking amazing in their outfits & Bowler hat.
-The bowler hat is only really found in the city as its traditional here, but elsewhere in the country, you will see other styles of hat.
 How the ladies dress is a way to show their wealth (as is gold in their teeth).

 The very best hats are saved up for & imported from Italy at a cost of 500 US$ or more.
 Beautiful though they are, be very careful taking photos – see below.

-“Be aware when taking photos of people that there is a strong belief across Bolivia that if you take a photo of someone you take their soul.”
+Beware when taking photos of people.
+There is a strong belief across Bolivia that if you take a photo of someone you take their soul.”